Alarakul/Cyber-Grimoire/index.md

 ---
 layout: default
-title: Alarakul's Cyber Journal
+title: Alarakul's Cyber Grimoire
 ---

-# 🕯️ Alarakul's Cyber Journal 👁️
+# 🕯️ Alarakul's Cyber Grimoire 👁️

 > *Fragments of knowledge, torn from machines and memory.*

 Welcome, wanderer.
-Here lie the records of my cyber journey — rooms conquered, commands whispered, and lessons etched in firewalls and logs.
+Here lie the records of my Cyber Grimoire — rooms conquered, commands whispered, and lessons etched in firewalls and logs.

 ---